papingp/SolrNet/Documentation/Facets.md

 This is a change I want to commit
 SolrNet supports [faceted searching](http://wiki.apache.org/solr/SolrFacetingOverview).

-This is a change I do not want to commit
 There are basically three kinds of facet queries:

  1. querying by field